zblanco/hatch/README.md

 # Hatch

-**A basic state machine workflow modeling a typical approval process with basic invariants to uphold.**
+**A basic state machine workflow modeling a typical approval process with basic invariants to uphold using Spawn.**

 ## Installation